zew/go-questionnaire/README.md

 ## Data thrift

-* Surveys contain no personal data - only a user ID, the questions and the answers.
+* Surveys contain no personal data - only a participant ID, the questions and the answers.

 * The `transferrer` pulls in the responses from an internet server.